rsbrow-hub/MorpheApp-Artifacts/index.md

    - Install it and grant any requested permissions.

 2. **Download MorpheApp APK**
-   - Go to the [Releases page](https://github.com/rsbrow-hub/MorpheApp-Artifacts/releases/latest) and get the latest YouTube or Music APK.
+   - Click the **Latest APK** button above to get the most recent YouTube or Music APK directly.

 3. **Install the APK**
    - Open the downloaded file and tap **Install**.